Prescription drug: Environment

 Traces of prescription drugs—including antibiotics, anti-convulsants, mood stabilizers and sex hormones—have been detected in drinking water.
-Pharmaceutically active compounds (PhACs) discarded from human therapy and their metabolites may not be eliminated entirely by sewage treatment plants and have been detected at low concentrations in surface waters downstream from those plants.
+Pharmaceutically active compounds (PhACs) discarded from human therapy and their metabolites may not be eliminated by sewage treatment plants and have been detected at low concentrations in surface waters downstream from those plants.
 The continuous discarding of incompletely treated water may interact with other environmental chemicals and lead to uncertain ecological effects.
 Due to most pharmaceuticals being highly soluble, fish and other aquatic organisms are susceptible to their effects.
 The long-term effects of pharmaceuticals in the environment may affect survival and reproduction of such organisms.
 However, levels of medical drug waste in the water is at a low enough level that it is not a direct concern to human health.
 However, processes, such as biomagnification, are potential human health concerns.

 On the other hand, there is clear evidence of harm to aquatic animals and fauna.
 Recent advancements in technology have allowed scientists to detect smaller, trace quantities of pharmaceuticals in the ng/ml range.
 Despite being found at low concentrations, female hormonal contraceptives may cause feminizing effects on male vertebrate species, such as fish, frogs and crocodiles.

 The FDA established guidelines in 2007 to inform consumers should dispose of prescription drugs.
 When medications do not include specific disposal instructions, patients should not flush medications in the toilet, but instead use medication take-back programs to reduce the amount of pharmaceutical waste in sewage and landfills.
 If no take-back programs are available, prescription drugs can be discarded in household trash after they are crushed or dissolved and then mixed in a separate container or sealable bag with undesirable substances like cat litter or other unappealing material (to discourage consumption).